7 Reasons Why You Should Be Using a VPN

 A VPN, or virtual private network, is a method of encrypted connection that adds security and privacy to your online browsing.
 A VPN hides your public IP address, routing the connection through the VPN server rather than public servers.
 As a result, your IP address is replaced by a different, VPN-provided IP address.

-VPNs use advanced encryption protocols and secure tunneling techniques to encapsulate all online data transfers.
-In the unlikely event that a hacker accesses your network, they won’t be able to decipher anything from your activities.
-Your information is protected from outside threats.
+VPNs use advanced encryption protocols and secure tunneling protocols to encapsulate all online data transfers.
+In the unlikely event that a hacker accesses your network, they won’t be able to decipher anything from your activities because of the VPN tunnels.
+Your personal data is protected from outside threats.

 VPNs have a host of different uses beyond just providing a more secure connection at home.
 If you’ve thought about getting a VPN for privacy reasons, but wondered if it was really worth the investment, consider the following reasons to use a VPN connection.